quicwg/multipath/draft-ietf-quic-multipath.md

   number MUST be monotonically increasing generated by the sender of the PATH_STATUS frame in the same connection.
-The receiver of the PATH_STATUS frame needs to use and compare the sequence numbers separately for each Sender's Destination Connection ID Sequence Number.
+The receiver of the PATH_STATUS frame needs to use and compare the sequence numbers separately for each Destination Connection ID Sequence Number.

 Available values of Path Status field are: